 Qualifications

-- Must be able to communicate fluently and clearly in English (oral)
+- Must be able to communicate fluently and clearly in English (strong oral and written skills)

 Competencies